Stintipacchio/VScode-Logger/README.md

 ## How to use

-After the installation in the Explorer Tab will appear a teardown window named "VS LOGGER", from there you can login by inserting your credentials and server addres in the form.
+After the installation in the Explorer Tab will appear a teardown window named "VS-LOGGER", from there you can login by inserting your credentials and server addres in the form.

 ## Features